 For lunch, I stopped at a Lovin Hut restaurant, which has so many Asian vegan options.
 It doesn’t look like much from the outside, but the food is delicious, the service is fast, and the locals love it.

 Warsow – Krakow 300km, 4 h

-Four hours later, I arrived in Krakow and checked in the best shared-room apartment from this entire trip.
-It is called Mhost Bronowice and I can’t recommend it enough.
+Four hours later, I arrived in Krakow and checked into the best shared-room apartment from this entire trip.
+It is called Mhost Bronowice, and I can’t recommend it enough.